This recipe is an easy way to make biscuits that look just like gnarled witches' fingers and taste wickedly good.

 Method

 - Once cooled, spoon a little jam onto the nail base and top with an almond.
+Store in an airtight container at room temperature.

-Top tips for making witches' fingers:
+Top tips for making witches' fingers

 How can I make a nut-free version of this recipe?

-For guests with nut allergies, we recommend making the green version of these witches' fingers (see tip, above) and swapping the almonds for half a bright red glacé cherry.
+For guests with nut allergies, we recommend making the green version of these witches' fingers (see above) and swapping the almonds for half a bright red glacé cherry.
 It will look like a painted fingernail.
 Snip the ends into a point to make them look more like sharp nails.

 What are the best things to serve at a grown-up Halloween party?